Two families of indexable partially observable restless bandits and Whittle index computation: Model and Problem Formulation

-Problem~\ref{prob:infinite} is a POMDP and the standard methodology to solve POMDPs is to convert them to a fully observable Markov decision process (MDP) by viewing the ``belief state'' as the information state of the system~\cite{astrom1965optimal}.
+\begin{enumerate} \item Problem~\ref{prob:infinite} is a POMDP and the standard methodology to solve POMDPs is to convert them to a fully observable Markov decision process (MDP) by viewing the ``belief state'' as the information state of the system~\cite{astrom1965optimal}.
+We present such a belief state representation in Sec.~\ref{subsec:belief} and point out its limitations in the context of restless bandits.

+\item In Problem~\ref{prob:infinite}, the objective $J^{(g)}$ depends on the initial state distribution $(\pi^i_0)_{i \in \mathcal {N}}$.
+This can give the impression that the optimal policy may depend on the initial distribution.
+It is well known in the MDP literature that there exist policies that are optimal for all initial distributions~\cite{puterman2014markov}.
+However, our results rely on translating the belief state representation of the POMDP into a countable state MDP formulation and such a transformation is valid only when the initial state distribution is of a specific form.
+See Sec.~\ref{sec:computation} for details.
+Our results do not depend on the specific choice of the initial distribution, as long as it satisfies Assumption~\ref{assump:reachable} specified in Sec.~\ref{sec:computation}.

+\item In Problem~\ref{prob:infinite}, we consider the \emph{normalized} expected discounted cost as an objective, where the discounted cost is multiplied by $(1-\beta)$.
+In the MDP literature, one typically considers unnormalized objectives.
+However, normalized objective is typically used constrained MDPs~\cite{altman1999constrained} and has also been used in some of the previous literature on restless bandits~\cite{akbarzadeh2022conditions}.
+Note that multiplying the objective by a constant does not change the optimal policy.
+The reason that we use a normalized expected discounted cost is that it simplifies the description of the adaptive greedy algorithms to compute the Whittle index presented in Sec.~\ref{sec:computation}.